 When going about creating this recipe, I thought about what these powdered vitamin drinks taste like, and I narrowed it down to three adjectives:

-- and…sadly….clumpy with powdered chunks that can be a real struggle to get down
+and…sadly, a bit clumpy with powdered chunks that can be a real struggle to get down

-So, I grabbed some citrus and my Vitamix and went to work!
+So, I grabbed myand went to work!

 The very simple recipe below does take a few more steps than just opening up a package of mystery powder and adding it to a glass of water.
 But, I know that I’d feel much better getting up a few minutes earlier to make this homemade vitamin drink from fresh fruit that is bursting with vitamins and nutrients, such as bioflavonoids and FIBER!
 That’s right, I didn’t forget about the “clumpy” part!
 In lieu of those powdery lumps, leave the juicy and delicious pulp in this refreshing tonic to up its nutritional profile.